Are You Walking The Right Way? 5 Suggestions To Follow

 - Keep your back straight.
 Stretch your spine so your shoulders are level and square, and tuck your buttocks in.

 - Bend your arms.
 Flex your elbows at close to 90-degree angles and let your arms swing at waist level.
+I do not recommend walking with weights as there is very little to gain health-wise while increasing the chance of injury.

 - Take shorter, measured steps, with your feet striking the ground using the heel and pushing off with the toes.
 A too-long stride can throw you off balance.